 Project proponents must report forecasted GHG removals from the project for the entire crediting period.
 The project's report will include all forecasted carbon enhancements for the entire crediting period.
 A confirmation period is the period of time over which forecasted GHG removals are confirmed.
 A confirmation period begins with the project start date and ends with the submission of the final Confirmation Report to Climate Forward.
 The end date of any confirmation period may not extend past the project crediting end date.
-Confirmation activities cannot commence until the project is submitted by the project proponent and approved by the Reserve, and at least one year following the completion of the activity that led to seedling establishment (tree planting or site preparation to enable natural establishment of tree seedlings).
-For projects employing site preparation to allow for the natural regeneration of trees, the project proponent may wish to delay confirmation more than one year to ensure seedlings have established well enough to be considered healthy and viable during sampling by the confirmation body at the time of the confirmation site visit, as outlined in Appendix A.
+Confirmation activities cannot commence until the project is submitted by the project proponent and approved by the Reserve, and at least one year following the completion of the activity that led to tree establishment (tree planting or site preparation to enable natural establishment of tree seedlings).
+For projects employing site preparation to allow for the natural regeneration of trees, the project proponent may wish to delay confirmation more than one year to ensure seedlings have established well enough to be considered healthy and viable during sampling by the confirmation body at the time of the confirmation site visit, as outlined in Appendix A. For projects based on sowing seeds, confirmation must wait until the project area is stocked with seedlings that are 6 inches in height on average to allow confirmation bodies to evaluate seedling health properly, as indicated in Appendix A.